 Targeting goes far beyond simple criteria like gender and geography.
 You can target based on personal networks to the second and third degree.
 You can target based on interests.
 You can target in just about every way you could want!

-There’s several different ways you can approach social media advertising, but for right now, we will focus on using social ads to drive traffic other places like your website.
+There are several different ways you can approach social media advertising, but for right now, we will focus on using social ads to drive traffic to other places like your website.